elenamarinaki/random-colour-generator/README.md

 - The `save` button has been changed.
 After being clicked, the inside text is being replaced, instead of adding another template.
 - Shake device for random colour set.
 Additional script used for this found [here](https://cdn.rawgit.com/alexgibson/shake.js/master/shake.js).

+### Testing 🧪
+- The application has been tested in Firefox, Chrome and Safari.
+- The `shake` function works so far in Android, but it seems not to be working in iOS.
+More testing needs to be done as to why this is the case.

 ### Coming next ...

 - Adjust for desktop